Zaplib/zaplib/zaplib/docs/src/basic_tooling.md

 ## Editor: VSCode

 * We currently recommend using [VSCode](https://code.visualstudio.com/).
 In the future we'll add guides for other editors/IDEs.
-* After installing VSCode, open up `workspace.code-workspace` in the root of the repo.
+* After installing VSCode, open up `zaplib.code-workspace` in the root of the repo.
 VSCode will prompt you to install our recommended extensions.
 * We recommend NOT installing the official Rust extension since it conflicts with [`matklad.rust-analyzer`](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer).
 If you already have it installed, it's best to disable it.
-* Feel free to copy the settings from `workspace.code-workspace` to your own projects!
+* Feel free to copy the settings from `zaplib.code-workspace` to your own projects!

 If you go to the "Run and Debug" tab in VSCode, you should see a bunch of preconfigured run profiles at the top of the screen (from [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)).